 Grades: K-5 th Mindful Tasting Optional Supplies: (1) Whiteboard, (2) Dry-erase markers Activity Now that we have reviewed what eating mindfully means, we are going to practice by using our senses and having a mindful tasting.
 During the tasting, the students can experiment and create different flavor combinations by mixing and matching the various foods on their plates, trying at least a few different combinations.
 During a mindful tasting we should: Be respectful: don't throw food on the ground.
 Not say "yuck" or "gross."
 Just because you don't think you may like it, it doesn't mean someone else won't, so you don't want to "Yuck someone else's yum!"
 Try to take at least one bite.
 Use all of your senses.
-Engage the students with the following questions: See What is the food's name?
-How is it grown - on a tree, bush, vine or underground?
+Engage the students with the following questions: See How was this grown - on a tree, bush, vine or underground?
 Notice the size, shape and color of the food.
 Smell Lift your plate and slowly smell the food.
 Does the scent remind of you a place, a person or experience?
 How would you describe the scent?
 Does it smell tangy, sweet, strong or spicy?

+- Touch

-Touch Use your finger and touch the food.
-Does it feel soft?
+- Use your finger and touch the food.

+- Does it feel soft?
 Spongy?
 Hard?
 Slippery?
-How does it feel in your hand?
-Heavy or light?
-Taste and Hear Choose something to take a small bite of and let it sit on your tongue for a few moments, experiencing the taste.

-- Pay attention to how it feels in your mouth.
+Taste and Hear

+- Choose something to take a small bite of and let it sit on your tongue for a few moments, experiencing the taste. - Pay attention to how it feels in your mouth.
 Chew a few times but don't swallow right away. - Notice the flavors.
 Is it sour?
 Bitter?
 Sweet?
 Salty? - Do you hear anything when you chew?
 Perhaps you hear a crunching sound when you bite down.